-Nickel Plating in West Palm Beach, FL
+Nickel Plating in Palm Beach, FL

 Electrical nickel plating is a process that uses an electrical current to coat a conductive material made of metal with a thin layer of nickel.
 If your household goods have lost their sheen, don’t assume that it’s time to replace them.
 Through nickel plating you can bring back to life your appliances, lighting fixtures, plumbing and more.

 To begin the electro nickel plating process, the surface must be cleaned of any containments, such as grease, oil, and oxide.
 Solvents, alkaline cleaners, water and other materials may be used during this process.
 The exterior of the product may also be modified in order to improve the adhesion of the nickel.